 - The coat type a puppy has will be dependent to some degree on whether it’s an F1, F2 or even F3 cross

 - While it’s true that some cockapoos do not tend to shed as much (like their poodle parent), others do shed more (similarly to their cocker spaniel parent)

-When you actually meet the dog, they will undoubtedly want to say hello, so don’t hold back from stroking him or her and letting them lick your hands.
+When you meet the dog, it will undoubtedly want to say hello, so don’t hold back from stroking him or her and letting them or lick your hands.

 - Cockapoos with a fleece-style coat need to be clipped short to stop them from carrying allergens in their coat that have been transferred there from licking